 List of celebrity colon cancer deaths below includes Audrey Hepburn, Farrah Fawcett and more people.

 - Audrey Hepburn (born Audrey Kathleen Ruston; 4 May 1929 – 20 January 1993) was a British actress and humanitarian.
 Recognised as a film and fashion icon, Hepburn was active during Hollywood's Golden Age.
-She was ranked by the American Film Institute as the third greatest female screen legend in the history of American cinema and has been placed in the International Best Dressed List Hall of Fame.
-She is also regarded by some to be the most naturally beautiful woman of all time.
-Born in Ixelles, a district of Brussels, Hepburn spent her childhood between Belgium, England and the Netherlands, including German-occupied Arnhem during the Second World War.
-In Amsterdam, she studied ballet with Sonia Gaskell before moving to London in 1948, where she continued her ballet training with Marie Rambert.
+She was ranked by the American Film Institute as the third-greatest female screen legend in Golden Age Hollywood, and was inducted into the International Best Dressed List Hall of Fame.
+Born in Ixelles, Brussels, Hepburn spent her childhood between Belgium, England, and the Netherlands.
+In Amsterdam, she studied ballet with Sonia Gaskell.
+She moved to London in 1948, where she continued her ballet training with Marie Rambert.
 She began performing as a chorus girl in West End musical theatre... more

 - Age: Dec. at 64 (1929-1993)

 - Birthplace: Ixelles, Belgium